 - P!nk has mostly disavowed her first album, Can't Take Me Home, released during the Teen Pop boom in the year 2000.
-The album had a Pop/R&B sound, but Pink claimed that it was a "comprise" between her and the label.
+The album had a Pop/R&B sound, but Pink claimed that it was a "compromise" between her and the label.
 The second album Missundaztood is completely different, leaning more in a Pop/Rock direction with a few jabs at her old sound and persona, especially on the song Don't Let Me Get Me.
 It's telling that on tours, she only performs the three singles from the album and nothing else.

 - Pet Shop Boys' "Can You Forgive Her?":

 She made you some kind of laughing stockBecause you dance to disco and you don't like rock

 - "Pop Culture" by the rock band Icon for Hire critiques American pop music and pop culture as a whole.

 - This attitude is constantly used by Waterparks for songs like "Watch What Happens Next" and "Little Violence".
 Awsten Knight is a huge pop music fan and has been open about appreciating it on a technical level.
 He hasn't been nearly as kind to modern rock's tendency to avoid experimentation in the way that pop and hip-hop do in favor of "authenticity".
 This goes far back to where ''Pop Is Not A Dirty Word'' was the working title in 2012 for what would eventually become the Black Light EP.

 - The music video to "Everybody's Fool" by Evanescence emphasizes that the song is about a Stepford Smiler pop star.